Hamming Hats

 That is, the difference between any two codewords is itself a codeword—and must have at least three bits set.
 Therefore, all codewords differ from all others in at least three positions.

-…all of the words!
+…all words!
 Therefore, every word is either a codeword or differs from a unique codeword in exactly one bit.

 A Better Strategy